Course Outline

 Requirements

-• Familiarity with regulatory and compliance processes
+• Familiarity with regulatory or compliance procedures for government

 Audience

-• Environmental professionals and consultants for government
+• Environmental professionals and consultants

-• Project managers responsible for compliance documentation
+• Project managers tasked with compliance documentation

 7 Hours